InferBend/Bolt/docs/index.md

 - Bend (>= 0.2.37)
 - HVM (>= 2.0.22)

+Visit official bends repositor for instructions on how to install [bend](https://github.com/HigherOrderCO/Bend)

 ### User installation

 Since bend does not have a package manager yet, clone the repo and you can directly import from bolt directory.